chippyash/Builder-Pattern/README.md

  project etc.  If you need stable code, use a tagged version.
 Read 'Further Documentation' and 'Installation'.

-[Test Contract](https://github.com/chippyash/Builder-Pattern/blob/master/docs/Test-Contract.md) in the docs directory.
+[Test Contract](https://github.com/chippyash/Builder-Pattern/blob/master/docs/Test-Contract.md)  (37 tests, 65 assertions) in the docs directory.

 ## What?